elstamey/wwcrdu-presentations/speaker_workshop.md

 - I’ve been a ____ for x years
 - I organize
-- Recently I’ve been
+- Recently I’ve been architecting ...

 --

 # Be Kind

---

 --